 Completing the SECTION 106 process can be a six-month to one year (or longer) process, especially for DEVELOPMENT PROJECTS involving ground disturbances.
 It can also be costly, and APPLICANTS are encouraged to include the cost of completing SECTION 106 in their TOTAL PROJECT COST as a PRE-AWARD PLANNING COST in the Budget Narrative.

-DEVELOPMENT of land using LWCF funds and MATCH.
+SECTION 106 is required before the GRANTEE may proceed with the ACQUISITION or DEVELOPMENT of land using LWCF funds and MATCH.
 For DEVELOPMENT PROJECTS in particular, carefully plan the PROJECT timeline to ensure that no PROJECT activities such as ground-disturbing activities or construction occur until the SECTION 106 process is complete.
 This will ensure compliance with SECTION 106 by taking into account PROJECT effects to any historic properties, given the PROJECT'S unique footprint and area of effect.
 Destruction of any historic property in anticipation of applying for LWCF assistance can result in denial of LWCF assistance from NPS pursuant to 54 U.S.C.
 306103.

-For more information on the SECTION 106 process, visit the LWCF Application Process webpage.
+For more information on the SECTION 106 process, visit www.parks.ca.gov/lwcf .